deephaven/deephaven-core/README.md

 ### From Python

-Users who wish to avoid using Docker will likely want to use [pip-installed Deephaven](https://deephaven.io/core/docs/tutorials/quickstart-pip/).
+Users who wish to use Python but not Docker should use [pip-installed Deephaven](https://deephaven.io/core/docs/tutorials/quickstart-pip/).

-TL;DR

 ```sh
 pip install deephaven-server deephaven-ipywidgets